How it works

 - Coordinate the retrofit measures with the contractors to ensure they are appropriately sequenced.

 - Oversee the works to ensure the contractor conducts what they have promised.
 We will be on hand to manage any issues or conflicts that may arise.

 - Sign off the work and give you the all-clear to pay the contractor.

 The cost of delivering a home retrofit can vary massively from home to home depending on factors such as the size and age of the home.
 Use our free online Plan Builder to get an idea of current costs.

 Our process in full

 It’s then up to you to choose which measures you go ahead with, with the support and advice of your Retrofit Coordinator.
-We manage the delivery of the work, finding trusted contractors, managing health and safety onsite, and checking the quality of delivery once complete.
+We manage the delivery of the work, find trusted contractors and check the quality of delivery once complete.